fal-works/sinker/README.md

 Core utility library for Haxe.

-**Requires Haxe 4** (developed with v4.1.1).
+**Requires Haxe 4** (developed with v4.1.3).

 ## Caveats

-- Basically platform-independent, however the main target is Eval and HashLink.
+- Basically platform-independent, however the main targets are Eval and HashLink.
 - Not yet very well tested.
 - Quite unstable!